Japan logs ninth monthly price fall in November

 Under deflation, general price falls can discourage companies from making capital investments, while also slowing production.

-Deflation can also discourage spending by consumers, who might postpone purchases until prices drop further or save money, creating further pressure on businesses.
+Deflation can also discourage spending by consumers, who might postpone purchases until prices drop further or save money, creating further pressure on businesses.—APP